-If the unit will sit in storage or idle for long periods of time it is recommended that the following be performed in addition to all component manufacturers recommended maintenance instructions.
+If the unit will sit for idle periods of time it is recommended that the following be performed in addition to all component manufacturers recommended maintenance instructions.

-- If the unit(s) are going to be stored for longer than 3 weeks before being installed, all non-wired electrical components must be brought to a covered area.
-These items include, but not limited to, basin heater(s), heater controls, electronic water level controller(s), and vibration switch(es).
-Once in a covered area, follow component manufacturers recommended storage and maintenance instructions. - The fan/motor/pump bearings need to be turned by hand at least once a month.
-This can be accomplished by tagging and locking out the unit's disconnect, grasping the fan assembly (or removing the pump motor fan guard), and rotating it several turns.
-If motor(s) are to sit longer than 3 months not wired, it must be brought to a covered area and continue to follow motor manufacturers recommended storage and maintenance instructions. - If unit sits longer than a few weeks, run gear reducer (if equipped) for 5 minutes weekly, or check sheaves and bushings for corrosion.
-Scrape and coat with a ≥ 95% zinc-rich compound (ZRC). - If unit sits longer than 3 weeks, completely fill gear reducer with oil.
-Drain to normal level prior to running. - If the unit sits longer than 3 weeks, lubricate the fan shaft bearings and motor adjustment all-thread bolt. - If unit sits longer than one month, insulation test motor windings semi-annually. - If fan motor sits idle for at least 24 hours while the spray pumps are energized distributing water over the coil, motor space heaters (if equipped) should be energized.
-Alternatively, fan motors may be energized for 10 minutes, twice daily, to drive any moisture out of the motor windings. - If coil sits longer than one month, nitrogen charge the coil. - Energize fan motors space heaters.
+- The fan/motor/pump bearings and motor bearings need to be turned by hand at least once a month.
+This can be accomplished by tagging and locking out the unit's disconnect, grasping the fan assembly (or removing the pump motor fan guard), and rotating it several turns. - If unit sits longer than a few weeks, run gear reducer (if equipped) for 5 minutes weekly. - If unit sits longer than 3 weeks, completely fill gear reducer with oil.
+Drain to normal level prior to running. - If unit sits longer than one month, insulation test motor windings semi-annually. - If fan motor sits idle for at least 24 hours while the spray pumps are energized distributing water over the coil, motor space heaters (if equipped) should be energized.
+Alternatively, fan motors may be energized for 10 minutes, twice daily, to drive any moisture condensation out of the motor windings. - If coil sits longer than one month, nitrogen charge the coil. - Energize fan motors space heaters.